-As far as logos go it’s not the most aesthetically pleasing and neither does it play to our state of hunger but it is welcoming and original.
+As far as logos go it’s not the most aesthetically pleasing and neither does it play to our state of hunger but it is authentic, welcoming and original.

 - Portuguese Inspired

-– Love chicken
+- Love Chicken

 Nandos originated over 20 years ago as a single diner in south Africa called “ChickenLand” and was bought out by Robert Brozin and Fernando Duarte.